Culture of Hong Kong: Non-Cantonese Sinitic languages

 Hakka (Jyutping: jyutping; Traditional Chinese: 客家話), one of the indigenous languages of Hong Kong, is commonly used in many walled villages (Jyutping: jyutping; Traditional Chinese: 圍村) in the New Territories and in Hakka ethnic communities.
-Hakka is, like Cantonese and Mandarin, a member of the Chinese language family, but has close to zero mutual intelligibility with either.
+Hakka – like Cantonese and Mandarin – is a member of the Chinese language family, but has close to zero mutual intelligibility with either.
 Hakka culture also differs from Cantonese in terms of traditional architecture, music, cuisine, and other customs.

 Waitau language (Jyutping: Wai^{4} tau^{4} waa^{2}; Traditional Chinese: 圍頭話), another of Hong Kong's indigenous languages, is mostly spoken by the older generation living in walled villages in the New Territories.
 The Tanka people (Jyutping: jyutping; Traditional Chinese: 蜑家人) from the fishing villages are another group of Hong Kong indigenous peoples.
-Their language, Tanka (Jyutping: jyutping; Traditional Chinese: 蜑家話), with their own version of Cantonese, is another form of Hong Kong indigenous languages.
+Their language, Tanka (Jyutping: jyutping; Traditional Chinese: 蜑家話), with their own version of Cantonese, is also considered as one of Hong Kong's indigenous languages.

 Government linguistic policy

-Since the 1997 handover, the government has adopted the "biliterate and trilingual" (Jyutping: Loeng^{3} man^{4} saam^{1} jyu^{5}; Traditional Chinese: 兩文三語, literally "two writing systems and three languages") policy.
-Under this principle, "Chinese" (somewhat ambiguously) and English must both be acknowledged as official languages, with Cantonese being acknowledged as the de facto official (at least spoken) variety of Chinese in Hong Kong, while also accepting the use of Mandarin (Jyutping: jyutping; Traditional Chinese: 普通話) in certain occasions.
+Since the 1997 handover, the government has adopted the "biliterate and trilingual" (Jyutping: Loeng^{3} man^{4} saam^{1} jyu^{5}; Traditional Chinese: 兩文三語; literally: "two writing systems and three languages") policy.
+Under this principle, "Chinese" (somewhat ambiguously) and English must both be acknowledged as official languages, with Cantonese being accepted as the de facto official (at least spoken) variety of Chinese in Hong Kong, while also accepting the use of Mandarin (Jyutping: jyutping; Traditional Chinese: 普通話) on certain occasions.